iota-community/treasury/specifications/treasury-tech-proposal.md

 * They get the direct information of the impact of the change (i.e "due to the change you have currently gained XXX voting power for option X and now will continue to build up voting power on option Y")
 * They share their vote easily online again
 ### View Vote Status
-* User is able to view status and progress of each proposal and their own vote
+* User is able to view proposals in commencing/holding status and their own vote
-* Ability to view overall results / ongoing counts
+    * Ability to view overall results - we want to keep this simple
+    * They can go to Treasury Web to see more

 ## Treasury Web
 ### Home page